Nipo Strongheart: Advocacy through talks

-In 1928 he more than once urged support of a bill "that would aid the 200 Alabama Coushatta people living in a swamp near Livingston, TX.
+In 1928, he more than once urged support of a bill "that would aid the 200 Alabama Coushatta people living in a swamp near Livingston, Texas.
 This tribe came at the request of General Sam Houston to aid in the fight for Texas Independence in 1836," which was recognized in May 1928.
 He also garnered several columns of space and two articles reviewing his views of Native culture and standards:

 Advocacy through Hollywood

 Strongheart practised his activism broadly across his career, addressing stereotypes about indigenous peoples of North America and racism in early American film.

 According to Michelle H. Raheja, "Strongheart played primarily uncredited minor roles in films; however, his work off-screen is critical to understanding how Native American actors operated within a visual sovereignty paradigm. ...
 Strongheart ... used his position as an actor to propel his activism.
 He hosted Native American students from Sherman Institute ...".
 Scholar Joanna Hearne wrote, "Throughout his career in Hollywood, he worked as a translator, language coach, and casting agent for Westerns when directors sought to include realistic elements in their films ... in some cases he was able to use this position to agitate for changes, even suggesting the additions of specific characters".

 The first specific case mentioned by scholars was his involvement in the 1925 remake of Braveheart, where he was able to include Indians who were not dressed in regalia and succeeded in redressing wrongs done to them; the lead role, however, was still played by a white man in Indian costume.
 Hearne said of the film, "The court sequence is heavily and multiply textualized ... conveying legal arguments and judgements that refer to treaties ... the judge's decision parses the meaning of the treaty text itself: 'We have examined the Federal treaty with the Indians and find that it gives them the right to fish where and when they please, without limitation by State tax or private ownership.'"
 A second specific case came late in Strongheart's career, on Pony Soldier, for which he wrote a critical review of the proposed screenplay, even though other departments of the studio had begun work on it.
 This led to a meeting with studio executives, resulting in major changes to the project.